How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 A Note on Hydration Reservoirs

-They take up a lot of room and also if you run out of water, you’ll probably have to unpack half your bag just to refill your reservoir.
-If I’m solo backpacking (which I rarely do), a hydration reservoir is a good choice because I can sip as I go without having to take off my pack and I don’t have anyone to hand me my water.
+If I’m solo backpacking (which I rarely do), a hydration reservoir is a good choice because I can sip as I go without having to take off my pack (since I don’t have anyone to hand me my water).

 A woman smiles at the camera while backpacking Sawtooth Pass in Sequoia National Park.
 She's wearing a red backpacking pack and a Wallaroo Sedona hat